jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Compliance**: the act of confirming or adhering to rules, policies, regulations, standards, or requirements
       - on a personnel level, compliance is related to individual employees following company policies and procedures
       - employees need to be trained on company standards as defined in the security policy and remain in compliance with any contractual obligations (e.g. with PCI DSS)
-    - Compliacne is a form of administrative or managerial security control
+    - Compliance is a form of administrative or managerial security control
     - **Compliance enforcement**: the application of sanctions or consequences for failing to follow policy, training, best practices, or regulations
 - 1.9.6 Privacy policy requirements
     - Personally identifiable information (PII) about employees, partners, contractors, customers and others should be stored in a secure way, accessible only to those who require the information to perform their jobs